 Woodend Conservation Area

 Ah, Woodend.
 Anyone who has grown up in St Catharines knows this conservation area well as it has been a popular spot for outdoor field trips for many public schools in the city.
 I wouldn’t be surprised to hear if it still is!
 Okay so it’s technically in Niagara-on-the-Lake, but I just had to include it in this list of St Catharine’s hiking trails.
+I mean, it is one of the best hikes in Niagara after all!

 The Woodend Conservation Area spans 40 acres and is part of the UNESCO Niagara Escarpment Biosphere Reserve.
 Get lost in the tall forest of hardwood and Carolinian trees as you meander along The Bruce Trail which creates a 3 km loop within the conservation area’s boundaries.
 It will take you along the edge of the Niagara Escarpment as well as the environmental education centre.